Youth Employment Project FAQ

 When does YEP start/end?

 YEP will start with workshops offered March through June.
 Most employment will begin hiring in June and end in August.
-Each employer manages their own positions, so some positions will vary.
+Each employer manages their own positions, so there will be variances from job to job.

 Click here for more information on the City of Wichita Way to Work Program